kubevirt/user-guide/docs/operations/memory_dump.md

 ## Handle the memory dump
 Once the memory dump process is completed the PVC will hold the output.
-There are several options to get the dump out of the PVC:
+You can manage the dump in one of the following ways:
-- Copy it from the PVC to your local environment by using virtctl scp command(for more info look for virtctl scp help).
-This is useful if the VM memory is pretty small.
+- Create a consumer pod for the PVC that will mount the PVC as a device, then copy the content out from the pod using `kubectl cp` yaml example:
+    ```yaml
+    apiVersion: v1
+    kind: Pod
+    metadata:
+      name: consumer-pod
+    spec:
+      volumes:
+        - name: my-pvc
+          persistentVolumeClaim:
+            claimName: my-pvc
+      containers:
+      - name: pod-container
+        image: busybox
+        command: ['/bin/sh', '-c', 'while true; do echo hello; sleep 2;done']
+        volumeMounts:
+          - mountPath: /dev/pvc
+            name: my-pvc
+    ```
+- Create a pod with troubleshooting tools that will mount the PVC and inspect it within the pod.
 - Use Export mechanism by:
     - Exporting only the PVC (not supported yet)
     - Include the memory dump in the VMSnapshot and export the whole VMSnapshot (will include both the memory dump and the disks) (not supported yet)

-The output of the memory dump can be used for memory analysis with different tools for example [Volatility3](https://github.com/volatilityfoundation/volatility3)
+The output of the memory dump can be inspected with memory analysis tools for example [Volatility3](https://github.com/volatilityfoundation/volatility3)